 - Guidance on standards for HMO (pdf 184 kb)

-- HMO Licence application form - Section A and B (pdf 142 kb)
+- HMO Licence application form - section A and B (pdf 142 kb)

-- HMO Licence application form - Section C (pdf 235 kb)
+- HMO Licence application form - section C (pdf 235 kb)

-- HMO Licence application form - Guidance notes (pdf 121 kb)
+- HMO Licence application form - guidance notes (pdf 121 kb)

-- HMO Licence application form - Privacy notice (pdf 146 kb)
+- HMO Licence application form - privacy notice (pdf 146 kb)